-RATING ELEMENT COMMENTS SCORE TITLE and SCOPE - 5 points The title should be obvious.
+Cor nvention CATEGORY (CLASS) EXHIBIT NO NO. OF CASES ANA RATING SHEET FOR 1 RATING ELEMENT COMMENTS SCORE TITLE and SCOPE - 5 points The title should be obvious.
 If necessary there should be an explanation of what the exhibitor intends to show. /5 BASIC NUMISMATIC INFORMATION - 15 points The numismatic specifications of the exhibited items should be described to the extent needed by the exhibit's scope to answer the questions of another numismatist.
-Examples: mint and mintage, composition, dimensions, designer, engraver, variety identification. /15 SPECIAL NUMISMATIC INFORMATION - 15 points /10 Enough additional information should be given to answer the questions of a general viewer.
-Examples: historic, biographic, geographic, economic, artistic, and bibliographic information. /15 CREATIVITY and ORIGINALITY - 10 points /15 The exhibit should be novel and imaginative.
-The exhibit should be novel and imaginative. /10 ATTRACTIVENESS 10 moints /10 ATTRACTIVENESS - 10 points The exhibit should be neat, well-designed, and eye-catching.
+Examples: mint and mintage, composition, dimensions, designer, engraver, variety identification. /15 SPECIAL NUMISMATIC INFORMATION - 15 points Enough additional information should be given to answer the questions of a general viewer.
+Examples: historic, biographic, geographic, economic, artistic, and bibliographic information. /15 CREATIVITY and ORIGINALITY - 10 points The exhibit should be novel and imaginative in concept, content, scope, design, or presentation. /10 ATTRACTIVENESS - 10 points The exhibit should be neat, well-designed, and eye-catching.
 The color scheme should be pleasing and effective.
-The title and text should be easy to read and not faded /10 or dingy from repeated display. /10 BALANCE - 10 points The numismatic items, the information, and the related materials in the exhibit should be balanced /10 and related to the exhibit's scope. /10 COMPLETENESS - 5 points The exhibit should present all of the numismatic material necessary to support the title and the statement of scope.
-Allowances should be made for lack of material that is not generally available to collectors or for which there is insufficient exhibit space. /5 DEGREE OF DIFFICULTY - 10 points The exhibit should show dedication to collecting, in that the numismatic material or the related information was difficult to assemble or to present.
-Examples: multiple rare pieces, new research, a collection that took years to assemble. /10 CONDITION - 10 points The numismatic material should be the best that is reasonably available to the exhibitor, who may make a statement about availability for the benefit of viewers or /10 judges.
-RARITY - 10 points Rarity is judged by the number of like pieces believed to exist, not by the value of individual pieces. /10 TOTAL - 100 points /100
+The title and text should be easy to read and not faded 4.0 or dingy from repeated display.
+Spelling, grammar and /10 typographic concerns are to be addressed here.
+BALANCE - 10 points The numismatic items, the information, and the related materials in the exhibit should be balanced 110 and related to the exhibit's scope. /10 COMPLETENESS - 5 points The exhibit should present all of the numismatic material necessary to support the title and the statement of scope.
+Allowances should be made for lack of material that is not generally available to collectors 15 or for which there is insufficient exhibit space. /5 DEGREE OF DIFFICULTY - 10 points The exhibit should show dedication to collecting, in that the numismatic material or the related information was difficult to assemble or to present.
+Examples: multiple rare pieces, /10 new research, a collection that took years to assemble.
+CONDITION - 10 points /10 The numismatic material should be the best that is reasonably available to the exhibitor, who may make a statement about availability for the benefit of viewers or /10 • /10 judges.
+RARITY - 10 points Rarity is judged by the number of like pieces believed to exist (regardless of condition), not by the value /10 of individual pieces.
+This should be based on the single /10 - · · rarest numismatic item included in the scope of the exhibit. /100 TOTAL - 100 points l /100

-Optional judge's signature
+Optional judge's signature \\\\\